Advances and challenges in single-molecule electron transport: Conclusions

 \subsubsection{Precision, Reproducibility, Control}

-Quantitative electronic structure calculations of interfaces between molecules and condensed matter, such as molecules or semi-conductors, will probably remain a challenge for the foreseeable future.
-Nevertheless, computational studies will continue to prove extremely useful for the interpretation of experiments.

-Moreover, despite shortcomings, {\it e.g.}, related to the artifacts of exchange-correlation functionals of density functional theory (DFT), trends can be predicted and designs can be optimized even quantitatively.
-To facilitate such predictions with a perspective of high throughput, a workaround can be designed following a trend in materials sciences that replaces {\it ab-initio} based understanding by big data fitting: computations merely extrapolate between experimentally secured data points.
-With increasing size of the secured data set, the number of fitting parameters that are being used in order to parameterize the extrapolating functionals also grow, which may call for parameterization techniques, such as machine learning.
+Quantitative electronic structure calculations of interfaces between molecules and condensed matter, such as metals or semi-conductors, will remain a challenge for the foreseeable future.
+Moreover, despite shortcomings of density functional theory (DFT), trends can be predicted and designs can be optimized, even quantitatively.
+To facilitate such predictions with a perspective of high throughput, a workaround can be designed following a trend in materials sciences that replaces {\it ab-initio} based understanding by big data fitting: { computations merely extrapolate between experimentally secured data `points'.
+Such a data point consists of a structural information, {\it e.g.}, type and length of molecular wire, anchor group, electrode material and distance, etc., together with a measure that decides about `distances' in this configuration space.
+Further qualifying information includes parameters observed in transport experiments, {\it e.g.}, typical conductance, Seebeck-coefficient, forces, etc. `Secured' implies that the data collected in the data point satisfies a set of quality criteria, in particular, reproducibility.
+With increasing size of the secured data set, the number of fitting parameters that are being used in order to parameterize the extrapolating functionals also grow, which may call for parametrization techniques, such as machine learning.

-The experimental production of secured data sets requires not only a precise measurement of an electronic structure, but also needs to specify the corresponding atomistic geometry.
-Arguably, best prospects in this direction are offered by scanning tunneling microscopy and atomic force measurements.
-Such studies will turn out to be crucial not only in the subfield of single-molecule transport but also from the broader perspective of molecular interfaces sciences.
+Reproducibility can be established in a statistical sense as a property of a series of measurements.
+The production of secured data sets with {\it individual} reproducibility requires not only a precise measurement of electronic structure features, but also needs to specify the corresponding atomistic geometry.
+Arguably, the best prospects in this direction offer low-temperature scanning tunneling and atomic force measurements.
+Such studies will turn out to be crucial not only in the subfield of single-molecule transport but also from the broader perspective of molecular interfaces sciences. }